Building a Great Team

 - treated one another with respect

 Each team member held herself accountable for the quality of her own segment of the workload, and was personally invested in the overall success of the team.

 N told me, "They didn't stop at, ‘Well, I did my portion and can be satisfied with that even if the team doesn't succeed.'
 Each member is willing to step beyond his or her own role to help another part of the team.
 They all understood exactly how what they were doing contributed to overall success."
 That last part—getting everyone to see the big picture—took time and effort, N said.

 In discussing how these norms come about, the Times article says that they might be traditions or unwritten rules.
 Since nature abhors a vacuum, any group will develop its own norms over time.
 I am much more a fan of making expectations and norms explicit.
 I also believe it is the leader's responsibility to establish those norms, although not by fiat.
 This is where a personal leadership philosophy can have a great benefit for a team.

 In a personal leadership philosophy, the leader makes clear his or her expectations and what the team can expect in return.
 Sharing a leadership philosophy is all about sparking a conversation about team dynamics.
 The best leaders use a personal leadership philosophy not as the final word, but as the beginning of a lively discussion about how the team wants to operate.
 Participation and buy-in are critically important and not always easy to achieve, but they can be the important first steps toward a high-functioning team.

-For more on the personal leadership philosophy and to see samples, visit the Academy Leadership site.
+For more on the personal leadership philosophy and to see samples, visit the Leadership Philosophy page.

 A written leadership philosophy is one of the take-aways from The Gettysburg Leadership Experience.